GemmaButcher-dev/freestyle_dance/README.md

   * The complete site was tested using [Web Aim](https://wave.webaim.org/) and has passed.
 This can be [viewed here](docs/testing/webaim.png).
   * Some issues were created using the jumbotron to create a hero section.
 For some reason the only way i could create the hero image with the jumbotron in front was to use a background images in the jumbotron div css.
 Whilst this is not best practice for accessibility it has not impacted the score for accessibility which is 100%.
 If i were using the image in the HTML i would add an alt tag to the image to make it accessible.
+  * Testing also carried out on lighthouse developer tools.

 ### Bug Fixes